ALBUSKJELL

 Transport

-The well stream was transported via pipeline to the Ekofisk Complex for export.
+The well stream will be transported via pipeline to the Ekofisk Complex for further export.

 Status